 Booster dose for vaccine against diphtheria, tetanus, pertussis and poliomyelitis

-We recommend that adults should take the vaccine against diphtheria, tetanus, pertussis and poliomyelitis every ten years.
-The vaccines can be given together in one injection.
+Through the Childhood Immunisation Programme, children are offered the vaccine against diphtheria, tetanus, pertussis and poliomyelitis in 2nd grade (approximately 7 years) and in 10th grade (approximately 15 years).
+We recommend that adults should take a booster dose every ten years.
 The recommendation applies to all adults, not just those who intend to travel.

-The recommendation for a booster dose approximately every ten years is not just to to ensure individual protection but to maintain a high immunity in the population.
+Taking a booster dose every ten years ensures both personal protection and a high level of immunity in the population.
 When the majority of the population is protected against a disease, herd immunity is achieved that protects those who are unvaccinated.
 With low vaccination coverage, diseases that are currently under control in Norway (such as polio and diphtheria) could return.